 - Visit the law schools and sit in on classes if possible.

-- Network with other pre-law students and legal professionals by attending events hosted by Pre-Law organizations such as San Francisco Bar Association, For People of Color, Inc., The Pre-Law Student of Color Network, The Law School Admission Council (LSAC), and Council on Legal Education Opportunity (CLEO).
+- Network with other pre-law students and legal professionals by attending events hosted by Pre-Law organizations such as San Francisco Bar Association, For People of Color, Inc., The Law School Admission Council (LSAC), and Council on Legal Education Opportunity (CLEO).

 Deciding where to apply

 After you have gathered information, here are some factors to consider when evaluating law schools:

 - Admission considerations: It is a good idea to look at schools’ entering class profiles to see what their students’ average and mean LSAT scores and GPAs are and how your numbers align with them.
 However, don’t rely on "numbers" alone to select potential schools; applicants with other strong qualities and/or accomplishments will be admitted to schools even if their numbers are lower than average.
 Schools are interested in students who demonstrate potential for success, which may not be reflected by their grades/scores.
 Since admissions decisions can be unpredictable, a common strategy is to use comparisons of your LSAT and GPA to recent entering classes to develop three lists of potential schools:

 - Dream schools that are a "stretch"

 - Core schools where you application will be competitive

 - Safety schools where you will likely be admitted